-The Applicant proposes that the site will be used for restricted residential purposes.
+The Applicant in its Application proposes that the site will be used for restricted residential purposes.

 To achieve this goal, the Applicant will conduct investigation and cleanup activities at the site with oversight provided by NYSDEC.
 The Brownfield Cleanup Agreement executed by NYSDEC and the Applicant sets forth the responsibilities of each party in conducting these activities at the site.